NASW Standards for School Social Work Services

 Interpretation

-School social workers shall manage their work in an efficient and effective manner.
-Priorities for practice shall be developed collaboratively between the school social worker and the supervisor.
-Priorities shall be established on the basis of the needs of students, professional skills of the school social worker, program needs, research, and availability of other resources.
+School social workers shall manage their work in an efficient, effective, ethical, and sensitive manner.
+Priorities for practice shall be developed collaboratively between the school social worker, supervisor, administration, and Board of Education.

 Interpretation